 The Treaty of Waitangi Collection brings together leading thinking on this foundational document, including works by acclaimed scholars such as Claudia Orange, Judith Binney, Vincent O’Malley, Alan Ward and Aroha Harris.
 Managed by award-winning New Zealand publisher Bridget Williams Books, the Collection is a living resource backed by a long-term vision for Treaty scholarship into the twenty-first century.

 Ara is committed to honouring the principles of the Treaty of Waitangi.
-Its commitment is reflected in its vision and key values of Hono, Hihiri and Aroha as a framework for establishing relationships in a uniquely Māori way.
+Its commitment is reflected in the Ara Strategic Plan for 2020-2021 which embraces the following values for establishing relationships in a uniquely Māori way.

-You can read some of the ways the Treaty principles are honoured in the Ara Investment Plan 2019 - 2021 which you can access on the Ara website.
+You can also read some of the ways the Treaty principles are honoured in the Ara Investment Plan 2019 - 2021.
 [Note: If the document does not open you may have to enable your pop-ups in the browser settings].
 From the Ara Investment Plan 2019 - 2021 some initiatives include: